 - Since it’s gluten and dairy free, all of your guests can enjoy!

-- Turkey drippings – if you don’t have fresh drippings, you can also use turkey broth or chicken stock that is store bought
+- Turkey drippings – the drippings create a richer flavor, but if you don’t have fresh drippings, you can also use turkey broth or chicken stock that is store bought

 - Salt and black pepper

-MAKE THE GRAVY: Bring the liquid to a boil over medium heat.
-Whisk together the cornstarch and water.
+Step 5: Bring the liquid to a boil over medium-high heat.
+I n a small bowl, whisk together the corn starch and water.
 Stir in the slurry a little at a time until the gravy thickens.
 Season with salt and pepper.

 - Double check that your turkey has not been injected with any ingredients containing gluten.